cjcliffe/CubicSDR/README.md

 Cross-Platform Software-Defined Radio Application

-- The latest downloads are available on the [CubicSDR Releases](https://github.com/cjcliffe/CubicSDR/releases) page.
+- The latest releases are available on the [CubicSDR Releases](https://github.com/cjcliffe/CubicSDR/releases) page.
 - Build instructions can be found at the [CubicSDR Wiki](https://github.com/cjcliffe/CubicSDR/wiki) page.
 - Manual is available at [cubicsdr.readthedocs.io](http://cubicsdr.readthedocs.io).
 - Manual contributions can be submitted to the [CubicSDR-Manual](https://github.com/cjcliffe/CubicSDR-Manual) repository.